Deftu/Favorita/README.md

-# Mod Template
+# Favorita
-A very barebones mod template for creating Minecraft mods for versions 1.8.9 - 1.21, with support for Fabric, (Lex)Forge and NeoForge.
+A simple Minecraft mod which allows you to favorite your items.

 ---